 What are the dangers of tethering a dog?

-Other than depriving a dog of socialisation via isolation and keeping them from interacting with other dogs and humans, some of the other dangers of using a dog chain include:
+Beyond isolation and loss of socialisation, the dangers of using a dog chain include:

 - Preventing the dog from escaping predators